alermi/DrumSampler/README.md

 4- Move the build file to a directory recognized by your DAW as a plug-in path.
 5- Have lots of fun

 Note: Some of the samples are missing right now but will be added soon.

+## Controls:
+### Pan:
+The horizontal slider controls the pan of the mono mic outputs
+The left and right rotary sliders control the overall pan of the left and right channels

+### Instrument Microphone Controls:
+OH: The volume of the OverHead microphones
+Room: The volume of the Room microphones
+Direct: The volume of the direct instrument microphones
+In/Out: The mix between direct microphones of the kick.
+One is inside the kick drum and the other is outside
+Top/Bottom: The mix between the direct microphones of the snare.
+One is above and one is below the snare

+### Overall Contorls:
+The volume slider under each instrument controls the overall volume of that instrument.
+The Room Volume slider at the right side controls the overall room mic volume.
+The Master Volume slider controls the overall output of the plugin.